 - Water Region: Middle - These fish will swim in the middle of their home.

-As adults they are solitary fish, but not aggressive.
-The young tend to be a little more boisterous with tank mates than adults.
-But an adult, even though peaceful, may eat anything that’s small enough to fit into their mouths.
-This fish will do best kept in its own tank or with other similar sized non-territorial species.
-They are generally peaceful, they have been known to nip fins on occasion so tank mates should not be too aggressive nor to timid.
+As adults, they are solitary fish but not aggressive.
+The young tend to be a little more boisterous with tankmates.
+But an adult, while peaceful, may eat anything small enough to fit into its mouth.
+This fish will do best kept in its own tank or with other, similar sized, non-territorial species.
+They are generally peaceful but have been known to nip fins on occasion, so tankmates should be neither too aggressive nor too timid.

 - Venomous: No